By Molly Patrick

-For people who are just starting out and experimenting with eating healthier, I think that these foods are great to incorporate in the beginning.
+For people who are just starting out with eating plant based, these foods are a great option.
 Especially if you eat these foods along side copious amounts of fresh veggies.

-They’re void of all the crap that’s in meat and dairy, so it’s not a total wash, but let’s not get it twisted – vegan ice cream, vegan cheese, vegan nuggets and vegan hot dogs have never been nutrient dense or healthy.
+Vegan convenience foods don’t have all the crap that’s in meat and dairy, so it’s not a total wash, but vegan ice cream, vegan cheese, vegan nuggets and vegan hot dogs have never been nutrient dense or healthy.

-1) If the ingredient label lists ingredients that you can’t pronounce or that sound more like science components than food, don’t even think, just put it down and keep moving.
+1) If the ingredient label lists ingredients that you can’t pronounce or that sound more like science components than food, skip it.

 2) If there is absolutely zero kitchen prep involved, it should be avoided.
 Part of eating healthy is getting to know your kitchen.

 3) If you’re questioning whether or not a product is too processed to be healthy, think about the ingredients that make up that food in their natural state.
 Are they even recognizable in that product?
-If not, there’s a better choice to be made.
+If not, consider a different choice.

-4) If you eat something that you know is crappy but you do it anyway, don’t beat yourself up over it, just try again.
+4) If you eat something that you know is crappy but you do it anyway, don’t beat yourself up.
+Just make another choice next time.